howdyai/botkit-docs/docs/provisioning/cisco-spark.md

 ### 1. Install Botkit

-The easiest path to creating a new bot for Webex Teams is through Botkit Studio.
-[Sign up for an account here](https://studio.botkit.ai/signup/).
-This method will provide a guided path to hosting, along with other useful tools for creating and managing your bot.

-For advanced users looking to run their own code, you will need to [install Botkit](../readme-ciscospark.md#getting-started) and run it before your bot can be configured with Cisco Spark.
+You will need to [install Botkit](../readme-ciscospark.md#getting-started) and run it before your bot can be configured with Cisco Spark.

 ### 2. Create a new bot in the Cisco Developer portal